Arnhem Land: Florida Station

 In 1884, 10,000 square miles of Arnhem Land was sold by the colonial British government to cattle grazier, John Arthur Macartney.
 The property was called Florida Station and Macartney stocked it with cattle overlanded from Queensland.
 Monsoonal flooding, disease and strong resistance from the local Aboriginal population resulted in Florida Station being abandoned by Macartney in 1893.
 The first manager of the property, Jim Randell, bolted a swivel cannon to the verandah of the homestead to keep the Indigenous people away, while Jack Watson, the last manager of the property, reportedly "wiped out a lot" of "the blacks" living on the coast at Blue Mud Bay.

 During the period of Watson's management, another large massacre is recorded to have happened at Mirki on the north coast of Florida Station.
 The Yolngu people today remember this massacre where many people including children were shot dead.

 Eastern and African Cold Storage Supply Company

 From 1903 to 1908, the property rights of much of Arnhem Land were held by the Eastern and African Cold Storage Supply Company.
 This Anglo-Australian consortium leased the region under the name of Arafura cattle station and attempted to construct a massive cattle raising and meat production industry.
 The company employed roving gangs of armed men to shoot the resident Aboriginal population.

 Land rights

 In 1971, the Gove land rights case (Milirrpum v Nabalco Pty Ltd) was the first litigation on native title in Australia, and the first significant legal case for Aboriginal land rights in Australia.
+The ruling was upheld by the High Court on 12 March 2025 where parties are entitled to a fair compensation of at most AUD700 million.